rcharlish/sql_projects/README.md

-# sql_projects to get data analyst job
+# sql_projects to get data analyst job for money